LimpidTech/vimpy/README.md

 *Note: This is what [the VimpyExample plugin][ExamplePlugin] does.*

-You can also access variables from Vim using a Pythonic interface.
+Vimpy also exposes Vim's variables using a more Pythonic interface.
 For instance, you could do the following to see the key bound to mapleader if you were inclined to do so: